Dan Brady (Illinois politician)

-Dan Brady (born July 4, 1961) is a Republican member of the Illinois House of Representatives.
-The 105th district, located in McLean County, includes portions of Bloomington and Normal, and all of Chenoa, Colfax, Cooksville, Downs, Fairbury, Forrest, Hudson, Lexington, and Towanda.
+Dan Brady (born July 4, 1961) is the mayor of Bloomington, Illinois and a former Republican member of the Illinois House of Representatives from 2001 to 2023.
+He represented the 105th and 88th Districts.

+Dan Brady was the Republican Nominee for Illinois Secretary of State in 2022, losing by 10.7%.

+Brady ran for Mayor of Bloomington, Illinois in 2025, against Incumbent Mayor Mboka Mwilambwe and current council member Cody Hendricks.
+Brady won the mayoral race with 48% of the vote to Mwilambwe's 19% and Hendricks's 33%.

 Early career

 Brady was born in Bloomington on July 4, 1961.
 He attended Southern Illinois University Carbondale for his Associates Degree and St. Ambrose University for his Bachelors.
 He is a funeral home operator by profession.
 In 1992, Brady was elected McLean County Coroner, a position he was later elected to again in 1996.

 Illinois House of Representatives

 In 2000, Bill Brady vacated his State House seat to run for Congress in Illinois's 15th congressional district.
 Dan Brady defeated Bill Brady's brother Ed Brady in the Republican primary for the 88th district.
 Brady defeated Democratic candidate John Owen in the general election.

-As part of the 2011 decennial reapportionment process, Brady was drawn into the 105th district which he has represented since 2013.
+As part of the 2011 decennial reapportionment process, Brady was drawn into the 105th district which he represented from 2013 to 2023.

 Brady currently serves as Deputy Minority Leader, a position he has held since 2017.
 While in the House, Brady has cosponsored several pieces of legislation such as IL HB0642, which establishes term limits for all leadership positions in the general assembly.

 As of July 3, 2022, Representative Brady is a member of the following Illinois House committees: